-"And the Lord's servant must not strive, but be gentle toward all, apt to teach, forbearing, in meekness correcting them that oppose themselves" (II Tim. read.
+"And the Lord's servant must not strive, but be gentle toward all, apt to teach, forbearing, in meekness correcting them that oppose themselves" (II Tim.
 2:24, 25), are some of the things that Paul felt sure a talented and successful preacher needed to be frequently reminded of.
-He must never under any circumstances be led into what could properly be called strife; but he must at all times and never otherwise than gentle; he should in meekness (all that meekness means) correct (no more nor less than correct) those who oppose themselves.
+He must never under any circumstances be led into what could properly be called strife; but he must at all times and places and with all individuals be gentle, never otherwise than gentle; he should in meekness (all that meekness means) correct (no more nor less than correct) those who oppose themselves.
 But these few requirements mean a whole lot when studied.
 They give the only scriptural reason for a Christian engaging in a debate with another, and the only acceptable way of conducting his part of it, and in the next verse is given the purpose of it.
-It is needless to remark to the thoughtful observer that few Christian debaters have been as punctual in the observance of these time to entertaining a lot of "stall-fed" rules as the importance of the issues involved required.
+It is needless to remark to the thoughtful observer that few Christian debaters have been as punctual in the observance of these rules as the importance of the issues involved required.

-For instance, no servant of the Lord who follows the advice of Paul wiii go about with a chip on his shoulder trying to force a dispute out of everybody that says or does anything different to his ideas.
+For instance, no servant of the Lord who follows the advice of Paul will go about with a chip on his shoulder trying to force a dispute out of everybody that says or does anything different to his ideas.
 Neither Jesus nor Paul ever did this; but they did as Timothy was told to do, corrected men when they opposed themselves.
-A man can do this meekly; but it does not if I know the Lord's plan of running the accord with meekness to try to bulldoze church, it will be of more lasting benefit, and embarass and intimidate every other teacher in the country, be his teaching never so false.
-When the other fellow sets himself in opposition to you is the to satisfy their hunger they will not graze. time to correct him.
-One may preach the gospel with all boldness, and contend earnestly for the faith, and yet not try to pick a dispute with every other different duct their own work and have the preachteacher.
-Paul and Jesus did, and Timo- ers go to the "nearby places" and preach, thy was told to.
-The time to defend your- as Brother Clark suggests, they will save self and doctrine is when they have been opposed and the issue forced by another.
-The difference between this way and any to everlasting and eternal damnation. other way is the difference between divine the spirit and manner of the defense and correction.
+A man can do this meekly; but it does not accord with meekness to try to bulldoze and embarass and intimidate every other teacher in the country, be his teaching never so false.
+When the other fellow sets himself in opposition to you is the time to correct him.
+One may preach the gospel with all boldness, and contend earnestly for the faith, and yet not try to pick a dispute with every other different teacher.
+Paul and Jesus did, and Timothy was told to.
+The time to defend yourself and doctrine is when they have been opposed and the issue forced by another.
+The difference between this way and any other way is the difference between divine and human guidance-between right and wrong And ever then it all depende the spirit and manner of the defense and correction.
 If it is not carried on in meekness and gentleness, it is all a failure, and a bad one, though the brethren celebrate "a glorious victory for the truth."